|Learn how to foster the assets that contribute to the healthy development of children and adolescents.

 - The effort should focus on the positive.
 Like the other health and community development models we’ve discussed so far in this chapter, asset development has a proactive, positive thrust.
 It is based on building assets, rather than fixing deficits.
 An asset-developing community is engaged in positive actions that are meant to become an integral part of the life of the community, and to affect the quality of that life for generations to come.

-At the same time, it must be understood that needed assets may reflect deficits – uncontrolled youth violence, poor school performance, adolescent substance abuse, etc. Asset-building may be accompanied by, or expressed through, strategies that seek to correct problems as well as keep them from recurring.
+At the same time, it must be understood that needed assets may reflect deficits – uncontrolled youth violence, poor school performance, adolescent substance use, etc. Asset-building may be accompanied by, or expressed through, strategies that seek to correct problems as well as keep them from recurring.
 While appropriate assets may drastically cut the incidence of youth violence over time, for instance, it’s also important to control it now, so that more young people don’t die in the meantime.
 You can keep a positive and future-oriented spin on the overall effort and still deal with immediate concerns.
 Don’t let ideology steer you away from reality.

 - Asset development demands a coordinated, community-wide effort.
 This means something slightly different from community commitment, although that commitment is probably necessary for a community-wide effort to be mounted.
 An asset development effort needs to be carefully coordinated so that all sectors of the community – concerned youth and adults, health and human service and other community-based and nonprofit organizations, community officials and agencies, businesses, etc. – are working together toward the same goals and sending the same messages.